What is a Trade Order?

 Placing a trade order seems intuitive – a “buy” button to initiate a trade and a “sell” button to close a trade.
-Although executing trades are possible in such a way, it is very inefficient as it requires constant monitoring of the stock.
-Using just the buy and sell buttons can result in spillage – the difference between the price expected and the price at which the stock is actually filled at.
+Although executing trades is possible in such a way, it is very inefficient as it requires constant monitoring of the stock.
+Using just the buy and sell buttons can result in slippage.
+This is the difference between the price expected and the price at which the order is actually filled.

 When trading stocks that are highly volatile or trading in a fast-moving market, slippage can be the difference-maker between a winning and losing position.
 Therefore, understanding trade orders beyond the traditional “buy” and “sell” is very important.

 Comprehensive Trading & Investing eBookFrom capital markets to trading and technical analysis strategies, CFI's 115-page Trading & Investing eBook covers all the major topics a world-class analyst needs to know!

 Types of Stock Trade Orders

 When placing a trade order, there are five common types of orders that can be placed with a specialist or market maker:

 A market order is a trade order to purchase or sell a stock at the current market price.
 A key component of a market order is that the individual does not control the amount paid for the stock purchase or sale.
 The price is set by the market.
 A market order poses a high slippage risk in a fast-moving market.
 If a stock is heavily traded, there may be trade orders being executed ahead of yours, changing the price that you pay.

 For example, if an investor places an order to purchase 100 shares, they receive 100 shares at the stock’s asking price.

 A limit order is a trade order to purchase or sell a stock at a specific set price or better.
 A limit order prevents investors from potentially purchasing or selling stocks at a price that they do not want.
 Therefore, in a limit order, if the market price is not in line with the limit order price, the order will not execute.
 A limit order can be referred to as a buy limit order or a sell limit order.